threefoldfoundation/info_threefold_pub/wiki/tokens/tft_limited_supply.md

 The commercial capability of a 3Node is at least 6 times superior than the total amount of TFT that can be created over 4 years.
 This leads to a shortage of TFT.

-**20-30% of the TFT used for buying capacity from the TFGrid is burned by the TFChain (in 3.0), this means for 3nodes where +70% of capacity is used this leads to more TFT burned compared to TFT farmed, which means in this case the grid expansion lead to less TFT in stead of more.**

 ## Natural Economic Demand